Pain at the anus

 To support the healing process of Anal fistulas:

-CANNEFF® SUP Suppositories can help women and men who are dealing with Anal fistulas struggle with supporting the healing process.
+CANNEFF® SUP Suppositories can help women and men who are dealing with Anal fistulas struggle with, support the healing process.

 To support the healing process after colorectal surgeries: